oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/kubernetes-base-labs.md

 This lab has only implemented basic security in that it's securing the REST API using the Ingress controller.

-There are other ways of securing the connection however, we've put together a [short document](SecuringTheRestEndpoint.md) on some of the other appriaches.
+There are other ways of securing the connection however, we've put together a [short document](https://github.com/oracle/cloudtestdrive/blob/master/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md) on some of the other approaches.

 Also when deploying in Kubernetes you should create roles and users for performing specific functions, for ease of running the lab you have a role which does everything, but in a real environment that's a bad thing as it breaks the principle of least privilege.
 The [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/overview/) has more information on it's security.